Second Phase of the Revolution: The statement

-Addressed to the youth
+The statement outlines the political dimensions of the "second phase of the revolution," emphasizing the protection of the revolution's achievements, the promotion of its political civilization, and independence from both the capitalist West and the communist East.
+It criticizes bureaucratic complacency, reaffirms Iran's military defense strategy, and asserts that Marxism did not serve as a model for the revolution.
+The statement further claims that the Iranian Revolution reshaped global politics, democratized governance in Iran, and established public security and popular participation as fundamental principles of the political system.
+It also argues that the revolution enhanced the political awareness of the Iranian people and identifies dignity, wisdom, and expediency as the guiding principles of the country.

-A part of this statement speech which is addressed to (young) people by Seyyed Ali Khamenei, is as follows:

-"Dear ones! ...
-Many of what we have seen and experimented, your generation has not experienced and seen yet.
-We have seen and you will see.
-The decades ahead are your decades, and it is you who should protect your revolution while you are qualified and full of motivation, and move it closer to its great ideal: that is, the emergence of a new Islamic civilization and the preparation for the rising of the great sun of wilayat ..."
+A part of this statement speech, which is addressed to (young) people by Seyyed Ali Khamenei, is as follows:"Dear ones! ...
+Many of what we have seen and experimented with, your generation has not experienced and seen yet.
+We have seen, and you will see.
+The decades ahead are your decades, and it is you who should protect your revolution while you are qualified and full of motivation, and move it closer to its great ideal: that is, the emergence of a new Islamic civilization and the preparation for the rising of the great sun of wilayat ..."According to the IBNA (Iran Book News Agency), "Workbook on the Declaration of the Second Step of the Islamic Revolution" is a practical document that is related to the statement of the second step of the revolution and has now reached its 16th edition.

-Statement workbook

-According to IBNA (Iran Book News Agency), "Workbook on the Declaration of the Second Step of the Islamic Revolution"; It is a practical document that is related to the statement of the second step of the revolution and has now reached its 16th edition.
 The main idea of this book is taken from the leader of the Islamic Republic of Iran and is based on the general geometry of this statement by Ali Khamenei.